 #1 Broa (Cornbread)

-Broa is a typical bread made with maize flour and wheat or maize and rye flour or simply with maize.
-It is a bread with a crunchy and cracked crust and a dense and humid core.
-There are several types of broas, more yellow or white, depending on the type of maize flour you use.
-Usually, the yellow broa is slighly sweeter due to the corn flour used.
+Broa is a typical bread made with maize flour and wheat, maize and rye flour, or simply maize.
+It is a bread with a crunchy, cracked crust and a dense, humid core.
+Depending on the type of maize flour you use, there are several types of broas, more yellow or white.
+Usually, the yellow broa is slightly sweeter due to the corn flour used.

-Broa is traditional in the whole country, but especially in the North and the Center.
+Broa is traditional throughout the country, especially in the North and the Center.
 It is eaten with everything, but it is very typical to have it with a sardine on top, absorbing all the rich fat of the fish.
-Or, simply with olive oil and olives.
+Or, simply, with olive oil and olives.

 This Portuguese bread makes you feel comfortable when you eat it.
 It is delicious and unique — one of the more typical Portuguese things.